popindavibe/jsxc-rtcpeerconfig/README.md

-## RTCPeerConfig with ephemeral auth via Turn server's API
+## RTCPeerConfig via python and jsxc on SOGo with ephemeral auth via Turn server's API

 ### Forewords
 This project was made to be able to enable video-chat between two end nodes running JSXC within a SOGo v3 Web interface (via WebRTC), covering the case of the dreaded **symmetrical NAT**.